serotracker/sero-can-webapp/README.md

 npm install
 npm start
 ```
 Job results can be viewed [here](http://ci-sero.eastus.cloudapp.azure.com/blue/organizations/jenkins/sero-can-webapp/activity) after authenticating with GitHub credentials.
-The status of the job will also be shown in GitHub, with a green checkmark/red "x" beside each commit.
+GitHub checks are integrated to show the status of each job.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).